Q. Is my high school laptop too old to bring to Mines?

 A. All Mines academic departments allow access to printers on their networks for students in their classes.
 Black and white, color, and poster printing is available at nominal cost in the Computer Commons (CT 156).
 While a personal printer can certainly be very convenient, consider the cost of the printer, paper, ink or toner, and possible repairs necessary over time when making a decision.
 Laser printers cost more to start but are generally much cheaper per page to operate.
 If you are living in a dorm room, consider the space required to house a printer.
 And printers sometimes have a certain … smell — important if you are living in close quarters with one.

-NOTE: Printing to wired personal printers on campus is permitted.
+NOTES: Printing to wired personal printers on campus is permitted.
 Setting up or printing to a wireless personal printer is not allowed on campus.
-For detailed information about printing services on campus see the CCIT Printing and Ore-Print web pages.

 Q. How about a smartphone or tablet?

-A. Recent smartphones (iPhone, Android, Windows Phone and the like) and tablets (particularly the iPad and its Android equivalents) are fine for email, web browsing, watching videos, or listening to music.
+A. Apple iOS or Android smartphones and tablets are fine for email, web browsing, watching videos, or listening to music.
 (Don’t forget to download The M, the official Mines mobile app for iOS and Android devices!)
 But it’s hard to take notes, much less write a term paper, with an on-screen keyboard.
 (A separate, physical Bluetooth keyboard can be helpful there.)
-Printing from these mobile devices is possible via the Web Print (see Ore-Print).
-Specialized technical software used at Mines won’t run on these devices.
+Printing from these mobile devices is possible via the Web Print feature of OrePrint.
+On the other hand, most specialized technical software used at Mines won’t run on these devices.
 Mobile devices are nice complements to full-fledged computers, but are not viable replacements for them in all cases.
-There is one excellent reason to have a phone — any phone, not just a smartphone — on campus, though: You will have access to Mines Emergency Alerts, an up-to-the-minute warning during on-campus emergencies.
+There is one excellent reason to have a phone — any phone, not just a smartphone — on campus, though: You will have access to Mines Emergency Alerts and up-to-the-minute warnings of campus emergencies (including the ever-popular snow day).
 Sign up for your MEA alerts here: http://inside.mines.edu/Mines_Emergency_Alert.

 Q. What kind of network access should I expect on campus?